hpesoj/neo-types/README.md

 Unsigned Neo integers support the bitwise operations `&`, `|` and `^`, while signed Neo integers do not.

-    auto i  = ~5_ni;  // invalid
-    auto ui = ~5_nui; // valid
+    neo::int_ foo(neo::int_ value, neo::int_ mask) {
+        return foo | mask; // error: signed bitwise operation }

 > Rationale: Bitwise operations treat integers as though they are a sequence of bits.
 While all integers, signed and unsigned, have binary representations, signed integers necessarily use some kind of encoding to be able to represent negative numbers.
-This encoding is implementation-dependent, so bitwise operations on signed integers is also implementation-dependent.
-Implementation-dependent behaviour is seem as unsafe, and is disallowed by the Neo library.
-In addition, bitwise operations on signed integers is a potentially confusing concept, so even though most modern C++ programs will use _two's complement_, it is still preferable to disallow such operations by default.
+This encoding is implementation-dependent, so bitwise operations on signed integers are also implementation-dependent.
+Implementation-dependent behaviour is seen as potentially unsafe, and is disallowed by the Neo library.
+In addition, signed bitwise operations are potentially confusing, so even though most modern C++ programs will use a _two's complement_ representation, it is still preferable to disallow such operations by default.

 ### No Unexpected Integer Promotion

-What would you expect the return type of this function to be?
+What would you expect the return type of `foo` to be?

-    decltype(auto) ascii_to_num(char c)
+    auto foo(char a, char b) {
+        return a - b;
+    }

+That's right!
+It's an `int`.
+But what about now?

+    auto foo(unsigned char a, unsigned char b)
     {
-        return value = c - '0';
+        return a | b;
     }

+Right again!
+It's still `int`.
+Wait.
+What...?

-That's right, `int`.
-This surprising behaviour is in the interest of performance, but not in the interest of common sense or consistency.
+This surprising behaviour is in the interest of performance, but not in the interest of common sense.
 Neo integers do not promote unexpectedly.
-The following function returns a value of type `neo_char`.

-    decltype(auto) ascii_to_num(neo_char c)
+The type of the result of an arithmetic operation is always the type of the wider of the two operands.
+Here the return type of `foo` is `neo::uchar`.

+    auto foo(neo::uchar a, neo::uchar b)
     {
-        return value = c - '0';
+        return = a | b;
     }

-### No Void Pointer Arithmetic (GCC Extension)

 ## neo::ref and neo::ptr

 A `neo::ref<T>` is a mixture between a reference and a pointer.
-Like a reference, it must be initialized on construction (though it may be `undefined`), but like a pointer, it may be reassigned.
+Like a reference, it must be initialized on construction (though it may be `neo::undefined`), but like a pointer, it may be reassigned.

-             neo_int   i;
+             neo::int_   i;
-    neo::ref<neo_int> ri = undefined;
+    neo::ref<neo::int_> ri = neo::undefined;
                         ri = i;

 Unlike references, `neo::ref<T const>` cannot bind to and extend the life of r-values.